Transforming a T-Shirt Company with Revenue-Based Funding | Capitalize Funding

 This funding approach was particularly suitable for Ink & Thread's situation as it aligned the repayment structure with the business's cash flow, reducing the pressure of fixed monthly payments associated with traditional loans.
 The financing was strategically applied in two key areas:

-1. Outsourcing Production: A significant portion of the funds was allocated to partnering with a reputable contract manufacturer.
-This move allowed Ink & Thread to dramatically increase its production capacity without the upfront costs of purchasing and maintaining expensive equipment.
+A significant portion of the funds was allocated to partnering with a reputable contract manufacturer.
+This move allowed the business to dramatically increase production capacity without the upfront costs of purchasing expensive equipment.

-2. Enhancing Digital Marketing: The remaining funds were invested in a comprehensive digital marketing strategy, including social media advertising, influencer partnerships, and search engine optimization.
+The remaining funds were invested in a comprehensive digital marketing strategy, including social media advertising, influencer partnerships, and SEO.
 This targeted approach aimed to increase brand visibility and drive traffic to Ink & Thread's e-commerce platform.

 These strategic investments aligned perfectly with Sarah's vision for growth, leveraging industry trends in e-commerce and production outsourcing to scale the business efficiently.